 - Business Owners Don’t Have The Time

-The basics of SEO can be picked up relatively quickly, with Moz’s Beginner’s Guide To SEO being as good a place to start as any.
+The basics of SEO can be picked up relatively quickly, with Moz’s Beginner’s Guide To SEO being as good a place to start as any, and Traffic Masters filling in a few gaps, too.
 Actually getting to grips with its nuances take much longer, though, and you really do need practical experience to get it right.

 When I started SERP Boost, I wanted to do everything myself.
 I learned how to make a website from scratch, I even came up with the logo.
 The only problem being that the logo was dreadful and the website still isn’t much better.

 So, I asked a pro to make my logo (hats off to Scott Graney), and have got a new site in the pipeline with a local web designer.

 It’s related to the above point about having partial knowledge, but if someone else can do the job to a professional standard and for a reasonable price, it’s makes total sense to entrust the task to them.